kubernetes/kubernetes/docs/design/volume-snapshotting.md

 **PVC Informer:** A shared informer that stores (references to) PVC objects, populated by the API server.
 The annotations on the PVC objects are used to add items to SnapshotRequests.

 **SnapshotRequests:** An in-memory cache of incomplete snapshot requests that is populated by the PVC informer.
 This maps unique volume IDs to PVC objects.
-Volumes are added when the snapshot-create annotation is added, and deleted when snapshot requests are completed successfully.
+Volumes are added when the create snapshot annotation is added, and deleted when snapshot requests are completed successfully.

 **Reconciler:** Simple loop that triggers asynchronous snapshots via the OperationExecutor.
-Deletes snapshot-create annotation if successful.
+Deletes create snapshot annotation if successful.

 The controller will have a loop that does the following: